-Nanotechnology became the driving force behind various evolutionary and revolutionary changes in the scientific field.
-Nanotechnology drug delivery enhanced the efficacy of available medicaments and enabled to create entirely new medical products.
-Nanotechnology has opened the door to new approaches to stimulate the reconstruction of complex tissue structures.
+Nanotechnology became the driving force behind various evolutionary changes in the scientific field.
+Nanotechnology based drug delivery enhanced the efficacy of available medicaments and enabled to create entirely new medical products.
+Nanotechnology has opened the door to new innventions to stimulate the reconstruction of complex tissue structures.
 Nanoparticles are used to deliver the drug to the specific diseased cell where particles attract to the diseased cell and provide treatment.
-By this unique technique, we can minimize the damage of healthy cells in the body.
+By this technique, we can minimize the damage of healthy cells in the body.

 Some nanotechnology-based drugs that are commercially available are- Abraxane, approved by the U.S. Food and Drug Administration (FDA) to treat breast cancer.
 Doxil was approved by the FDA for the treatment of ovarian cancer.